ikkotheunforgiven/devtter/README.md

-# Clon de twitter hecho con Next.js
+# Twitter clone with Next.js

-En progreso
+In progress